 What month is the best month to plant vegetables?

 It’s possible to plant edible seeds at any time of the year.
 The month you plant vegetables depends on your growth zone, climate, and the date of the last forecast frost in your area.
-If you want to grow tough annual vegetables like broccoli, chard, cabbage, carrots, peas, and parsnips, you need to get their seeds in the ground in the spring, between March and April, when the soil is at its hottest.
+If you want to grow tough annual vegetables like broccoli, chard, cabbage, carrots, peas, and parsnips, you need to get their seeds in the ground in the spring, between March and April, when the soil is hottest.

 When should tomatoes be planted?